emilyriederer/website/content/post/convo-dbt/index.md

 </div>

+[^1]: As one *example* -- not a prescription for how all such vocabularies should work -- one might define that all counts start with `N_` and are non-negative integers; all identified start with `ID_` and are non-null

-[^1]: Some but not all databases natively support local variables, but `dbt`'s approach works equaly well with those that do not
+[^2]: Some but not all databases natively support local variables, but `dbt`'s approach works equally well with those that do not

-[^2]: One excellent feature of this project is the impressive amount of onboarding and documentation materials
+[^3]: One excellent feature of this project is the impressive amount of onboarding and documentation materials

-[^3]: In fact, many COVID models were unduly criticized because their purpose was not strictly to have the most accurate forecast possible.
+[^4]: In fact, many COVID models were unduly criticized because their purpose was not strictly to have the most accurate forecast possible.

-[^4]: Technically, this table should be static, so the same information could be included with `dbt`'s [Snapshot](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots/) feature
+[^5]: Technically, this table should be static, so the same information could be included with `dbt`'s [Snapshot](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots/) feature

-[^5]: For another exploration of using Jinja templating to generate SQL, check out this nice [blog post](https://multithreaded.stitchfix.com/blog/2017/07/06/one-weird-trick/) from Stitch Fix
+[^6]: For another exploration of using Jinja templating to generate SQL, check out this nice [blog post](https://multithreaded.stitchfix.com/blog/2017/07/06/one-weird-trick/) from Stitch Fix

-[^6]: Ordinarily, we would want to be careful setting null values to 0.
+[^7]: Ordinarily, we would want to be careful setting null values to 0.
 We would not want to lie and imply the existence of missing data to nominally uphold a contract.
 However, this is the correct approach here.
 Our indicator variables in this case come from tables which only contain the `1` or "presence" values (e.g. the `hpsa` relation which provides `ind_county_hpsa` only has records for counties which are shortage areas) so this is a safe approach.

-[^7]: In fact, this could also be a macro, as I introduce before, and shipped in a package to apply across all data models in an analytical database.
+[^8]: In fact, this could also be a macro, as I introduce before, and shipped in a package to apply across all data models in an analytical database.
 To make the narrative of this example easier to follow, I leave it as a standard query model.

-[^8]: An automatically created table containing metadata such as field names and types for each table in a database
+[^9]: An automatically created table containing metadata such as field names and types for each table in a database

-[^9]: For those interested in the nitty gritty details, we must loop here because Jinja does not allow the more compact python list comprehensions.
+[^10]: For those interested in the nitty gritty details, we must loop here because Jinja does not allow the more compact python list comprehensions.
 Additionally, Jinja only allows the python `append` method in display brackets `{{}}` so the `or ''` is a trick to silence the output, per [this site](http://svn.python.org/projects/external/Jinja-2.1.1/docs/_build/html/faq.html#isn-t-it-a-terrible-idea-to-put-logic-into-templates).

-[^10]: Note that if you have installed dbt previously, this solution might not work for you.
+[^11]: Note that if you have installed dbt previously, this solution might not work for you.
 The python `re` library for regular expressions was not enabled inside dbt's Jinja until the recent release of [v0.19.0](https://github.com/fishtown-analytics/dbt/releases/tag/v0.19.0)

-[^11]: The add-on package `dbt-utils` contains many more common tests such as `unique_combination`, `not_null_where`, etc.
+[^12]: The add-on package `dbt-utils` contains many more common tests such as `unique_combination`, `not_null_where`, etc.